 Church of Central Africa Presbyterian (Nkhoma Synod) (CCAP)

 The Christian Reformed Church in North America belongs to a number of ecumenical (multilateral) organizations.
 Ecumenical organizations are bodies which include a number of Christian denominations or ministries.
+The purpose of such participation is to better carry out the CRC’s ecumenical responsibilities broadly, effectively, and efficiently.
 Some are worldwide, and others are specific to Canada or the United States.

 Worldwide Ecumenical Organizations